nrfconnect/sdk-nrfxlib/mpsl/README.rst

 * Bluetooth External Radio Coexistence.
   It provides an API to control coexistence with bluetooth.

+To enable MPSL in |NCS| applications, use the :kconfig:option:`CONFIG_MPSL` Kconfig option.

 .. toctree::
    :maxdepth: 2
    :caption: Subpages: